By Dr. Paul Berggreen

 Q. What mHealth tool or trend has surprised you the most, either with its success or its failure?

-A. Fitness trackers and their rapid adoption have been somewhat of a surprise.
+A. Fitness trackers and their rapid adoption have been somewhat of a surprise you can check Health Blog for more details.
 This is particularly true since most people who use these are very much interested in their health and are simply using these tools to validate their activity, since they do a lot of exercise for this, although this could produce some issues with fungus in the nails, but you can find A good remedy site to help with this.
 This probably accounts for the fairly high rate of abandonment of these tools at the one-year mark, as noted in the media.
 For these tools to be truly useful, there needs to be application to patients with chronic diseases that can show improvement in measurable outcomes.

 Q. What’s your biggest fear about mHealth?
 Why?